 Raw vegetables have benefits, but so do cooked, as long as you cook them properly.
 Cook them with as little water as possible - and not for too long.
 Save the water which contains valuable nutrients and vitamins that leeched out during the cooking process and use it in soups.
 However, you choose to do it, get your five a day.

 Science Daily.
 “Cooking Tomatoes Boosts Disease-Fighting Power”

 Health Disclaimer.
-Copyright ©2010.
+Copyright ©2010-2018.
+Dr. Kristie Leong is a family practice physician and medical writer.
 Published with permission.
-Dr. Kristie Leong is a freelance writer and is not affiliated with avivahealth.com.